-The Bachelor of Social Sciences (Government and Laws) & Bachelor of Laws [BSocSc (GL) & LLB] programme, jointly offered by the Department of Politics and Public Administration and the Department of Law at The University of Hong Kong (HKU), has brought forth cohort after cohort of outstanding lawyers in public and private practice, government administrative officers (AOs), professors, business professionals, and leaders of the non-profit sector.
+Since 1999, the Bachelor of Social Sciences (Government and Laws) & Bachelor of Laws (BSocSc (Govt & Laws) & LLB), jointly offered by the Department of Politics and Public Administration and the Department of Law at The University of Hong Kong (HKU), has brought forth cohort after cohort of outstanding lawyers in public and private practice, government administrative officers (AOs), professors, business professionals, and leaders of the non-profit sector.
 The programme’s mission is to educate principled leaders who would advance the public interest and the rule of law by offering innovative solutions to problems confronting our society and beyond.

 Why Government and Laws?

-The tuition fees for the first four years of studies will be the same as the standard fees for other undergraduate programmes (the figure for 2015-16 is HK$42,100 per year).
-For the optional year(s) of studies for the LLB, the tuition fees will be at a level higher than the standard fees.
+Tuition fees for the first four years of studies will be the same as the standard fees for other undergraduate programmes (the fee for 2021-2022 is HK$42,100 per year).
+For the optional year(s) of studies for the LLB, tuition fees will be set at a level higher than the standard fees.